I-2-1-60.Disqualification of an Administrative Law Judge Assigned to a Case

 1. Notice Not Required

-If the ALJ disqualifies himself or herself from a case on his or her own initiative, and the hearing office has not sent the notice of hearing to the claimant, the ALJ need not send notice of the disqualification to the claimant.
+If the ALJ disqualifies themself from a case on their own initiative, and the hearing office has not sent the notice of hearing to the claimant, the ALJ need not send notice of the disqualification to the claimant.

 2. Notice Required

-If the hearing office has sent the notice of hearing to the claimant and the ALJ is later disqualified, the claimant must be notified of the disqualification.
+If the hearing office has sent the notice of hearing to the claimant and the ALJ is later disqualified, the ALJ must notify the claimant of the disqualification.
 This notice requirement applies regardless of whether the disqualification is before, during, or after a hearing.
-The ALJ is not required to provide the claimant with the specific reason(s) for the disqualification, but may voluntarily choose to do so.
+The ALJ is not required to provide the claimant with the specific reason(s) for the disqualification but may voluntarily choose to do so.

 a.
 Before the Scheduled Hearing

-If the ALJ knows before the hearing of a reason for disqualification, the ALJ must disqualify himself or herself before the date of the hearing.
-If the ALJ disqualifies himself or herself either as a result of an objection received from a claimant, or on his or her own initiative after the notice of hearing is sent to the claimant, the ALJ must notify the claimant of the disqualification in writing, informing the claimant that:
+If the ALJ knows of a reason for disqualification before the hearing, the ALJ must disqualify themself before the date of the hearing.
+If the ALJ disqualifies themself either because of an objection received from a claimant, or on their own initiative after the notice of hearing is sent to the claimant, the ALJ must notify the claimant of the disqualification in writing, informing the claimant that:

 • The date set for the hearing has been cancelled (if cancellation is necessary); and